Forest School S.A

 A Day at Forest School

-Each day at Forest School follows a gentle, familiar rhythm that helps children feel grounded, capable, and connected.
+For our Primary school group, each day at Forest School follows a gentle, familiar rhythm that helps children feel grounded, capable, and connected.

 We begin with morning circle, where songs, verses, and numeracy games awaken our minds and bodies.
 Together we set intentions for the day before heading out for a walk through the forest—checking on our veggie garden, noticing changes in the land, and greeting the creatures who share our space.